-"A city without water would be an unprecedented disaster."
-This was how forceful was Kevin Winter, professor of Environmental Sciences at the University of Cape Town and an expert in water management, at the conference he offered in Barcelona as part of the "Facing Climate Change" cycle of the Re -City platform organized by the Catalunya Europa Foundation and BBVA.
+Kevin Winter, professor of Environmental Sciences at the University of Cape Town and an expert in water management, stressed at his conference how a city without water would be an unprecedented disaster.
+The conference was held at the Antoni Tapies Foundation in Barcelona as part of Re-city's "Facing Climate Change" conference cycle, organized by the Catalunya Europa Foundation and BBVA.

-Under the title "War for Water and Nexus with Energy and Social Justice," Kevin Winter explained his experience in Cape Town, the first major city in the world to face the dreaded "zero day", the moment in which could stop coming out tap water as a result of drought and climate change.
-In Cape Town, the sword of Damocles had a date: April 22.
-Fortunately, the rains and a series of urgent measures, managed to avoid the fateful day.
-But the threat continues to hover over 2019 as the level of the reservoirs continues to drop.
+Under the title "War for Water and Nexus with Energy and Social Justice," Kevin Winter explained his experience in Cape Town, the first major city in the world to face the dreaded "day zero", the moment when tap water could stop flowing as a result of drought and climate change.
+Fortunately, much-needed rain and a series of urgent measures were enough to avoid this, but the threat continues into 2019 as reservoir levels continue to drop.

-For Kevin Winter, all cities in the world, and especially those that are at risk of drought, such as Barcelona, ??can learn valuable lessons from the Cape Town experience in terms of "Day 0".
-To begin with, good water management has to be done, said the expert, quantifying the water demand, knowing the figures and knowing exactly the real demand to try to have a careful control of water consumption.
-In Cape Town alone, for example, some 2,000 people work by checking and checking water meters.
+For Kevin Winter, all cities in the world and especially those at risk of drought, such as Barcelona, can learn valuable lessons from the experience in Cape Town.
+To begin with, good water management is essential.
+This includes quantifying water demand, knowing the figures and real demand in order to try to control of water consumption.
+In Cape Town alone, around 2,000 people's work involves checkingwater meters.

-During this crisis, the South African capital also worked on several fronts to drastically lower the level of water consumption, decreasing to 50 liters per person per day, when in Spain the average was 132 liters per inhabitant per day in 2017, a consumption considered low compared to other countries such as the United States, which exceed 300 liters per person per day.
+During the crisis, Cape Town also pursued measures to drastically lower the level of water consumption to 50 liters per person per day In Spain the average was 132 liters per inhabitant per day in 2017 - this is considered low compared to other countries such as the United States, which exceeds 300 liters per person per day.
 In fact, thanks to a conscious population, in just five weeks Cape Town managed to go from a daily consumption of 700 million liters to 500 million.
-In parallel, it also invested in improving infrastructure, as a percentage of water leaks of 14% was detected, an important figure but well below the average of many other metropolises.
+In parallel, it also invested in improving infrastructure in order to tackle 14% water leakage - an important figure but still well below the average of many other cities..

-According to Winter, cities that are sensitive to the use of water must be encouraged.
-One of the references of good management and integration of water in cities is Singapore, a pioneer in recycling and water conservation.
-One of the initiatives carried out in Cape Town, and also in Mexico City, has been the construction of channels that take advantage of rainwater and, in addition, create green areas that favor the appearance of new species that until then never they had been part of the city, and they promote the creation of urban gardens that improve neighborhood coexistence.
-For professor Kevin Winter, "the social benefits of building this channel have surpassed those of all behavioral programs that had been attempted in Cape Town."
-The expert insisted that "it is very important to share experiences and information with other cities, and act with time and foresight, not when the crisis is over and we are in the middle of an emergency situation".
+According to Winter, sensitivieuse of water in cities must be encouraged.
+One example of good water management and integration in cities is Singapore, a pioneer in recycling and water conservation.
+Initiatives carried out in Cape Town, and also in Mexico City, also stand out.
+They include the construction of canals that take advantage of rainwater and create green areas that support the appearance of new species.
+They have also promotes the creation of urban gardens that improve neighborhood coexistence.

-"Cities must lead the processes to combat climate change," said the professor from Cape Town, for whom the key to good management is planning, anticipating crisis situations, looking for danger signs and investing better in the reuse of water.
-"Climate change is real, we have experienced it, and we need to adapt more quickly," he said, showing data from a study according to which if global warming exceeds 1.5 °C, in 2050, 800 million people in 570 cities of the world will be exposed to the risk of flooding.
+The key to good city management is planning, anticipating crisis situations, looking for signs of danger and investing better in the water reuse.
+He argued that cities can lead the way in adapting more quickly more quickly, showing data from a study indicating that if warming exceeds 1.5 °C, in 2050, 800 million people in 570 cities of the world will be exposed to the risk of flooding.

-"Cities, together with citizens, and partnerships between the public and private sectors, must become agents of change, we can not expect governments to do everything because they do not have the capacity to act so quickly in terms of climate change" , concluded the South African professor before a full auditorium in Antoni Tapies Foundation of Barcelona.
+For Winter, cities, together with citizens, and partnerships between the public and private sectors, must become agents of change.
+We can not expect governments to do everything because they do not have the capacity to act quickly enough against climate change.

 - Watch the conference in English here.